Google scholar page

-- NEW: Lifetime Incomes in the United States Over Six Decades, (with Greg Kaplan and Jae Song).
-SLIDES.
-(Draft coming soon)
+- NEW: Lifetime Incomes in the United States Over Six Decades, (with Greg Kaplan, Jae Song and Justin Weidner), May 1, 2017.
+Data in Excel

 - Understanding the Evolution of the U.S. Wage Distribution: A Theoretical Analysis* (with Burhanettin Kuruscu), Journal of European Economic Association, 2012, Vol. 10, No. 3, pp. 482-517.

 - A Quantitative Analysis of the Evolution of the U.S. Wage Distribution: 1970-2000* (with Burhanettin Kuruscu), NBER Macroeconomics Annual, 2009, Volume 24, pp. 231-276.

 - NEW: Heterogeneous Scarring Effects of Full-Year Nonemployment, AER P&P, May 2017 (with Fatih Karahan, Serdar Ozkan, and Jae Song).

 - NEW: Worker Betas: Five Facts about Systematic Earnings Risk, AER P&P, May 2017 (with Sam Schulhofer-Wohl, Jae Song, and Moto Yogo)